jkeger/arcticpy/README.md

 as happens in the real hardware, the code tracks the occupancies of the traps (see watermarks below) and updates them by scanning over each pixel.
 This simplifies the code structure and keeps the image array conveniently static.

+See the 'Image files' section below for useful functions for loading images.

 ### Express